Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 The semiconductor industry cycle remains unpredictable.
 A sustained break below $900 could signal a structural shift in sentiment, potentially leading to a prolonged consolidation phase.

 This range of price targets and ratings highlights the broad optimism about NVIDIA's growth potential and leadership in key technologies.
-The analyst consensus solidly supports a buy rating with an average price target of $216, underscoring positive market sentiment and expectations for sustained performance in the evolving AI and data center markets.
+The analyst consensus strongly supports a buy rating, with an average price target of $260, underscoring positive market sentiment and expectations for sustained performance in the evolving AI and data center markets, despite the severe downtrend amid rising valuation concerns.

 Price Target